 Tips for Selling Property Using Seller Take Back Financing

-Using Seller Take Back financing can be an excellent way to sell your property quickly and at a good price.
-As conventional fi¬nancing becomes even more costly, more difficult to obtain and more time consuming, Seller financing will become even more popular.
-(We estimate that approximately 15% to 20% of property sold is now sold with Seller financing.)
+Using Seller Take Back financing can be an excellent way to sell your property quickly for a good price.
+As conventional financing becomes even more costly, more difficult to obtain and more time consuming, Seller financing will become even more popular.
+(We estimate that approximately 15% to 20% of property sold is being sold with Seller financing.)

-If you’re thinking about selling some property and taking back financing, here are some things you should know that could b beneficial to you in the future… especially if you want to sell the mortgage, trust deed or land contract for cash someday.
-The way a mortgage is planned and written can have a lot to do with it sales value in the future.
+If you’re thinking about selling some property and taking back financing, here are some things you should know that could be beneficial to you in the future, especially if you want to sell the mortgage, trust deed or land contract for cash someday.
+The way a mortgage is planned and written can have a lot to do with its sales value in the future.

 The Purchase Price – The purchase price is negotiated between you and the Borrower, but there are some objective standards the can be used as the basis for negotiation.

 One method is to have three different Realtors do a market analysis on the property, complete with two or three “comparables each.
 (Comparables are properties that are comparable to the subject property and can be used to determine its market value.
-An average of these three analyses will usually give you a good idea of what the property should sell for.
-This service is often free since the Realtors will be competing for the right to list you property.
-(Be advised, though, that Realtors may overestimate the value of your property in order to win the right to list it.)
+An average of these three analyses will usually give you a good idea of the selling price for the property.
+This service is often free since the Realtors will be competing for the right to list your property.
+(Be advised, though, that Realtors may overestimate the value of your property to win the right to list it.)